-The Woodlands Concert Band (est. 2000) is a volunteer organization of approximately 95 musicians.
+The Woodlands Concert Band (est. 2000) is a volunteer organization of approximately 90 musicians.
 Our purpose is to provide an opportunity for adults to continue to perform beyond high school/college and pass on the enjoyment of live music to the members of our community.
 The band is comprised of members from a wide range of backgrounds and ages.

 As part of the band charter, there is never an admission charge for concerts.
 The band is funded through member dues and generous donations from individuals and organizations in the community.

 The Woodlands Concert Band is a member of the Association of Concert Bands, an organization dedicated to the promotion of adult community bands.
 The band helped host the 2009 ACB Convention in Houston and performed for that convention.
+In 2021 the band was awarded the Sudler Silver Scroll from the John Philip Sousa Foundation, recognizing and honoring “those community bands that have demonstrated particularly high standards of excellence in concert activities over a period of several years, and which have played a significant and leading role in the cultural and musical environment in their respective communities.”

 Music Director